batden/esteem/README.md

 ## Get started

-Before you start using esteem, you'll need to install Git on your system:
+Before you start using esteem, you'll need to install Git on your system.

+Open a terminal window and type in the following:

 ```bash
 sudo apt install git
 ```

-Next, clone this repository from a terminal window:
+Next, clone this repository:

 ```bash
 git clone https://github.com/batden/esteem.git .esteem